icgc-dcc/dcc-docs/docs/portal/repositories.md

 ### Manifests

 After a user has identified the project files they are interested in, using download clients will be necessary to actually retrieve the data from their host repositories.
-There are currently two different manifest file formats in use at ICGC; XML manifests are specific to GNOS repositories and are used by the [GeneTorrent transfer client](https://cghub.ucsc.edu/software/downloads.html).
+There are currently two different manifest file formats in use at ICGC; XML manifests are specific to GNOS repositories and are used by the <strike>[GeneTorrent transfer client](https://cghub.ucsc.edu/software/downloads.html)</strike>. <sup>[No longer available]</sup>

 Tab-delimited .txt manifest files are used for files that are located in the AWS-Virginia or Collaboratory repos and are used by the [icgc-storage-client](/software/binaries).